gauravmishra2123/Tool-for-asset-managment/README.md

 Steps to run the project:
 1. Clone the project from the git repository.
 Even you can download the zip file from the git repository.
 (For your ease: I have included .env file)
 2. Create a virtual environment and activate it.
-3. Install the required packages from requirements.txt file.
+3. Install the required packages from pip install -r requirements.txt
 4.